Skip to main content

 Root Cause # 3- The Plumbing Fixture Itself

-At the end of the line of your home’s water system are the plumbing fixtures themselves, and after eliminating all of the other possible causes of water pressure issues you’re still left with poor pressure, then you may just be dealing with a plugged faucet aerator or shower head.
+At the end of the line of your home’s water system are the plumbing fixtures themselves, and after eliminating all of the other possible causes of low water pressure issues you’re still left with poor pressure, then you may just be dealing with a plugged faucet aerator or shower head.
 Here are the solutions for your plumbing fixture pressure issues.

 1) Plugged shower heads